Backup and restore for the Data Lake

 How do I keep the backup secure?

-The backup files are stored on AWS S3 with encryption enabled.
+The backup files are stored on AWS S3 or ADLS with encryption enabled.

 How often should backups run?